LoganTretter/StravaUtilities/README.md

 Mostly it contains an API client.
 But I am calling it "utilities" because I may add more complex functions to it than just a pure API client would have.

+_It currently does not cover the entire Strava API, just basic activity things._

 ## Prerequisites

 To call the API, you need to go through your "API application", kind of like your access policy to use the Strava API.